rintathomas2027/CacheSim_Project_Team_11/fifo/README.md

-FIFO Cache Replacement Simulation

-Course: Digital Fundamentals and Computer Architecture & Advanced Software Engineering Assignment: Simulating Cache Memory Mapping and Replacement Algorithms using Git Collaboration Branch Name: fifo_module All FIFO-related source code, documentation, flow diagrams, and simulation files are maintained in this branch.
+Course: Digital Fundamentals and Computer Architecture & Advanced Software Engineering
+Assignment: Simulating Cache Memory Mapping and Replacement Algorithms using Git Collaboration Branch Name: fifo_module
+All FIFO-related source code, documentation, flow diagrams, and simulation files are maintained in this branch.

-Project Title
+1. Project Title

   FIFO Cache Replacement Algorithm Simulation

-Objective
+2. Objective

   The objective of this module is to simulate the FIFO (First-In First-Out) cache replacement algorithm and demonstrate its working using a reference string and     fixed cache size.
   This module also supports the practical application of Git version control for collaborative software development as required by the assignment guidelines.

-Description of FIFO Module
+3. Description of FIFO Module

   The FIFO module simulates how cache memory handles page replacement using the First-In First-Out policy.
   When the cache is full and a new memory block needs to be inserted, the oldest block present in the cache is removed, regardless of how frequently it has been     accessed.

   This simulation:

   Tracks hits and misses

   Displays cache state after each memory access

   Calculates hit ratio

   Visually represents FIFO behavior using diagrams and animation

-Brief Explanation of FIFO Algorithm
+4. Brief Explanation of FIFO Algorithm

   FIFO (First-In First-Out) is one of the simplest cache replacement algorithms.

   Working Principle:

   Pages are loaded into the cache in the order they arrive.

   When the cache becomes full:

   The page that entered the cache earliest is removed.

   FIFO does not consider usage frequency, only arrival order.

   Advantages:

   Simple to implement

   Low overhead

   Disadvantages:

   May remove frequently used pages

   Can lead to poor performance in some cases

-Team Member Name and Role
+5. Team Member Name and Role

   Name	 Sainu Anna Sajan

   Role   FIFO Algorithm Implementation & Documentation